MetricOptimizedGating/MOG-Public/README.md

 ====
 To run code:

-    Add the MOG directory to your MATLAB path
+    Add the MOG-Public directory to your MATLAB path Run MOG_Tool.m
-    Run MOG_Tool.m
-    You will be prompted to select a dataset and region of intrest to optimize.
+    You will be prompted to select a dataset and region of interest to optimize.
     Test datasets are provided in the folder Test Data

-The dataset structure containes times for each measurement and echos transformed and cropped in the frequency encoding direction.
+The dataset structure contains times for each measurement and echos transformed and cropped in the frequency encoding direction.

 Structure: